Saswankar1/Water-Potability/README.md

-Here's a brief README.md for your "Water Potability DVC" project:

----

 # Water Potability Prediction with DVC

 This project aims to predict the potability of water using a machine learning model integrated with DVC (Data Version Control) for managing datasets, experiments, and pipelines.